ansible/ansible/docs/docsite/rst/intro_windows.rst

 Windows Playbook Examples
 `````````````````````````

-Look to the list of windows modules for most of what is possible, though also some modules like "raw" and "script" also work on Windows, as do "fetch" and "slurp".

 Here is an example of pushing and running a PowerShell script::

     - name: test script module